hpe-dev-incubator/hpe-dev-portal/content/blog/deploying-mongodb-application-on-hpe-greenlake-for-containers.md

 * Supports Kubernetes on VMware vSphere
 * Supports HPE Nimble and Alletra Storage arrays which provides persistent storage for containerized workloads

 You can launch HPE GreenLake for Containers using the HPE GreenLake for Private Cloud Enterprise card on the HPE GreenLake Central Dashboard.
-From the Private Cloud Enterprise main page, click Containers to create clusters and blueprints, view details about existing clusters, and launch the HPE Ezmeral Runtime Environment.
+From the Private Cloud Enterprise main page, click Containers to create clusters and blueprints, view details about existing clusters, and launch the HPE Ezmeral Runtime Environment (Containers page).

 ## HPE GreenLake for Containers: Machine blueprint layout for Kubernetes cluster node(s)